 Auto White Balance worked well until I stretched the test under those low intensity, reddish High Pressure Sodium lamps on Huntington Beach Pier.
 Manual White Balance helped a little, but didn’t take away all the reddish.
 I guessed I blamed this one on the dim light.

 Overall, I liked the Ricoh GR for its size, the quiet leaf shutter, the TAv mode, and its snappy auto focus—in daylight, of course.
 Going through the system menu was a breeze because of its simple and clean layout.
 I also liked the fact that I could save pretty much any setting to its memory.
 Although I wasn’t too fond of the fixed 28mm equivalent focal length, I was very happy with the optical sharpness.
 Like any highend DSLR, the GR gave me the complete control and fine tuning the exposure.
-Best of all, I could set a suitable aperture for my desired depth of field and a shutter speed that was either quick or slow enough to freeze or blur my creative images.
+Best of all, I could set a suitable aperture for my desired depth of field and a shutter speed that was either quick or slow enough to freeze or to blur my creative images.

 In conclusion, the Ricoh GR wasn’t the best camera for street photography—there will never be one—but I assured you that it wasn’t a toy point-n-shoot.
 Once you learned to control the camera, the GR would change your perspective and style of shooting street photography.